 Are you a beginner to radio or satellite communications?
 See below for how to get started!

-We’d love to hear from amateur radio enthusiasts who have heard EQUiSat even if the data is not decoded.
+We’d love to hear from amateur radio enthusiasts who have heard EQUiSat, either by running your recordings through our decoder website (more instructions there) or by submitting demodulated audio samples (FM/AM/SSB), or anything else here.
 Raw I/Q dumps from SDR software such as GQRX, Matlab, or SDR# are particularly helpful.
-You can submit these, demodulated audio samples (FM/AM/SSB), or anything else here.
 You can also just tweet us that you heard it.
 We’d very much appreciate your help in keeping up with EQUiSat!

 Anything you can send us is helpful, even a screenshot of your SDR waterfall or just a message letting us know you heard it.

 Every 20 seconds, a batch of four 213ms long transmissions 750ms apart.
 The satellite transmits constantly, but in low power mode the batches are reduced to two transmissions every 40 seconds (this is a great way to tell the satellite’s state without decoding the data).